dinakaranthiru/dinakaranthiru/README.md

 <img src="banner_github.png" alt="GitHub Banner" width="100%" />

-## Hello World!, I'm Dina, a Front Developer 👋🏼
+## Hello World!, I'm Dina, a Front Developer 👋🏼:
- a Frontend Developer skilled in HTML5, CSS3, JavaScript, and React.js.
+A Frontend Developer skilled in HTML5, CSS3, JavaScript, and React.js.
 I also have experience with MongoDB and deployment tools like Vercel and Netlify.
 Passionate about building responsive, user-friendly web applications and always eager to learn more.